Java-Publications/vaadin-v10-dynamic-page-title/README.md

 that your solution is able to handle more than one Thread at the same time.
 Even during the initialisation phase.
 Sometimes I see solutions with a critical init-phase.
 For example, that a public constructor will set a static attribute.
-If you want to build a Singleton, build a thread save version.
+If you want to build a Singleton, build a thread save version, please.
 Having in mind, that this will be used heavily, the call to get a translation should **not** be blocking.

 ### setting the Title